Enjection/ydb/ydb/docs/en/core/concepts/backup-collections.md

 - **Collections enable incrementals**: You must have a collection to create incremental backups
 - **Chain management**: Collections manage the sequence of full and incremental backups
 - **Consistency**: All tables in a collection are backed up consistently
-- **Recovery coordination**: Restoration applies all backups in correct order

 Without backup collections, only full export/import operations are available.